 - How many customers you have and how often they purchase from you.
 (If you can develop a loyal clientele that comes to you for purchases large and small, your profit picture looks good.)

 - The cost of overhead for the shop.
-(For instance, you may use more electricity, and you’ll need to purchase store equipment and supplies.)
+(For instance, you might use more electricity, and you’ll need to purchase store equipment and supplies.)

 - The number of employees you’ll need, if any, and the number of hours they work.
 (You may find it difficult to run the shop and your primary business by yourself and still have time for all your other farm duties.)

 - How much debt you incur to open the store depends on what you stock.
 (At the bare minimum, you’ll need to invest in products to sell; more likely you’ll also need to purchase other items to make the shop a reality, such as shelving and a cash register.)

 - The economy, which typically has a direct effect on any retail business, is improving, but are your clients willing to spend?

 You should also realize that a portion of any profits you make will go back into the store to buy merchandise and upgrade/expand the store facilities.

 If you’re not deterred by these profit realities, then take the next step: Ask yourself the following questions to help determine whether or not a tack shop makes sense for you.